-§120 · Scope of exclusive rights in architectural works63
+§120 · Scope of exclusive rights in architectural works 62

-- (a) PICTORIAL REPRESENTATIONS PERMITTED. -The copyright in an architectural work that has been constructed does not include the right to prevent the making, distributing, or public display of pictures, paintings, photographs, or other pictorial representations of the work, if the building in which the work is embodied is located in or ordinarily visible from a public place. - (b) Alterations to and Destruction of Buildings.
-Notwithstanding the provisions of section 106(2), the owners of a building embodying an architectural work may, without the consent of the author or copyright owner of the architectural work, make or authorize the making of alterations to such building, and destroy or authorize the destruction of such building.
+- (a) PICTORIAL REPRESENTATIONS PERMITTED.-The copyright in an architectural work that has been constructed does not include the right to prevent the making, distributing, or public display of pictures, paintings, photographs, or other pictorial representations of the work, if the building in which the work is embodied is located in or ordinarily visible from a public place. - (b) Alterations to and Destruction of Buildings.-Notwithstanding the provisions of section 106(2), the owners of a building embodying an architectural work may, without the consent of the author or copyright owner of the architectural work, make or authorize the making of alterations to such building, and destroy or authorize the destruction of such building.

-§121 · Limitations on exclusive rights: Reproduction for blind or other people with disabilities64
+§121 · Limitations on exclusive rights: Reproduction for blind or other people with disabilities

-- (a) Notwithstanding the provisions of section 106, it is not an infringement of copyright for an authorized entity to reproduce or to distribute copies or phonorecords of a previously published, nondramatic literary work if such copies or phonorecords are reproduced or distributed in specialized formats exclusively for use by blind or other persons with disabilities. - (b)(1) Copies or phonorecords to which this section applies shall- - (A) not be reproduced or distributed in a format other than a specialized format exclusively for use by blind or other persons with disabilities; - (B) bear a notice that any further reproduction or distribution in a format other than a specialized format is an infringement; and - (C) include a copyright notice identifying the copyright owner and the date of the original publication. - (2) The provisions of this subsection shall not apply to standardized, secure, or norm-referenced tests and related testing material, or to computer programs, except the portions thereof that are in conventional human language (including descriptions of pictorial works) and displayed to users in the ordinary course of using the computer programs.
+- (a) Notwithstanding the provisions of section 106, it is not an infringement of copyright for an authorized entity to reproduce or to distribute in the United States copies or phonorecords of a previously published literary work or of a previously published musical work that has been fixed in the form of text or notation if such copies or phonorecords are reproduced or distributed in accessible formats exclusively for use by eligible persons. - (b)(1) Copies or phonorecords to which this section applies shall- - (A) not be reproduced or distributed in the United States in a format other than an accessible format exclusively for use by eligible persons; - (B) bear a notice that any further reproduction or distribution in a format other than an accessible format is an infringement; and - (C) include a copyright notice identifying the copyright owner and the date of the original publication. - (2) The provisions of this subsection shall not apply to standardized, secure, or norm-referenced tests and related testing material, or to computer programs, except the portions thereof that are in conventional human language (including descriptions of pictorial works) and displayed to users in the ordinary course of using the computer programs. - (c) Notwithstanding the provisions of section 106, it is not an infringement of copyright for a publisher of print instructional materials for use in elementary or secondary schools to create and distribute to the National Instructional Materials Access Center copies of the electronic files described in sections 612(a)(23) (C), 613(a)(6), and section 674(e) of the Individuals with Disabilities Education Act that contain the contents of print instructional materials using the National Instructional Material Accessibility Standard (as defined in section 674(e)(3) of that Act), if-